JephteExtra/test_app_7/README.md

 # README

-1. Complete Ruby on Rails Developper.
+1. First test repo on the Complete Ruby on Rails Developper course by Mashur Hossain.